bonezbee/bonezbee/README.md

 =======================

 hi!!
-I'm bassie! but you can also refer to me as elliot!! im 17, i love to draw, and i love my friends!! i am also happily married to my lovely husband koi <3
+I'm bassie! but you can also refer to me as elliot!! im 17, i have a hobby in drawing, and i am also happily married to my lovely husband koi <3

 🌸 I love twenty one pilots, RE7-8, dandy's world, and roblox admins of the like!